Invites Guide

 }

-Streamlayer SDK provides SLRInviteData as incoming param.
-Host app should save it and provide an outcoming Invite link for the Streamlayer SDK.
+})The SDK provides SLRInviteData as an incoming parameter.
+Your host app saves it and returns an invite link string to the StreamLayer SDK.

 SLRInviteData.fromJsonObject(jsonObject)?.let { invite ->